jcmartins/proposal/design/459-backend-events.md

 **Advantages**

-- Any error encountered is right in your face when looking at an event
+- Any error encountered is right in your face when looking at an event.

 **Disadvantages**

-- We only keep the last event, so we would need to create mutate the event every time we receive a new one in order to keep an history of past events
+- We only keep the last event, so we would need to mutate the event every time we receive a new one in order to keep an history of past events.
-- Difficult to aggregate in order to get a better picture of the situation (e.g. happen consistently across all events)
+- Difficult to aggregate in order to get a better picture of the situation (e.g. happen consistently across all events).
 - It would require synchronization between eventd and pipelined via a mutex in etcd.